Erik84750/Nextion_DCC-EX_master-pcb/README.md

   c.
 Upgrade from version 5x to verion 6x: allow more space for the rectifier heatsinks

+  d.
+VERY important: read the schematics in pdf for last minute modifications !!

 2. GERBER

 The gerber files are produced with Elecrow Design Rules constraints ( http://tinyurl.com/53mj2er3 ).
 These DRC's require a manufacturer capable of producing high quality prints.